Carmel Snow: Legacy

 As to why Carmel's reputation faded, while Vreeland's did not, photographer Richard Avedon (quoted in a 2005 biography of Carmel by Penelope Rowlands) said: "She was older, right? and she died before stardom was the thing."

 In 2020, Snow was one of a number of famous Irish people featured on stamps by An Post.

+Portrayal

+She was portrayed by Glenn Close in the television series The New Look.